 A mortgage payment is how you pay back your home loan.
 When you take out a mortgage, your lender will give you a breakdown of what will be included in your monthly mortgage payment.
 Generally, it comprises four key components:

-- Principal: This is the original amount of money you borrow to buy a house.
-The principal is part of your monthly payments and paid off over the life of your loan.
+• Principal: This is the original amount of money you borrowed to buy a house.
+The principal is part of your monthly payments and is paid off over the life of your loan.
 Once you buy a home and start making payments, you reduce your loan amount each month.

-- Taxes: When you buy a house, you must pay property taxes regardless of your location.
-The property tax bill you’ll pay is dependent on your local tax rates and the value of your property, which can change from year to year.
+• Taxes: When you buy a house, you must pay property taxes regardless of your location.
+The property tax bill you’ll pay depends on your local tax rates and the value of your property, which can change from year to year.
 Typically, each state has its own taxation system.

 Homeowners insurance is a perfect fit if you want to protect your home against natural disasters or accidents.
 You can have your lender set aside a portion of your monthly payments in an escrow account for homeowners insurance and pay them on your behalf when due.